ljc2154/3136_Fall2014_Recitations/Recitation_5.md

 ### Pointer Example ###

 Walk through the following program, keeping track of what pointers point to what, and what's happening at each step.
+Although this will compile, we will have warnings and some possible run-time errors.
 ```c
 #include <stdio.h>